solauto/starmap-api/README.md

 ### GitHub

-Auto-create a PR by pushing your local branch to pr/\*
+Auto-create a PR by pushing to a remote branch "pr/\*"

 ### INSTALL